Blue fish

 The port workers take the sardines inside the market, to a handling area, where we'll go later to see how they prepare the boxes for buyers to load onto their trucks.
 Now, in front of the screen, boxes with eight pieces of figs have been placed, which have suddenly sold out in the blink of an eye.
 I haven't had time to observe who got them because everything happened so quickly.

-At 8:23 a.m. the auction ended, and there were no more bluefish to sell, so we entered the handling room.
-Workers of Senegalese origin, and others, dressed in boots and green waterproof uniforms that keep out water, place salt water on the sardines and on top of a layer of ice, made in the port itself, because the port of Vilanova has an ice factory.
+At 8:23 a.m. the auction ended, there were no more bluefish to sell, so we entered the handling room.
+The same port, because the port of Vilanova has an ice factory.
 And what ice!
-They make it exactly solid enough to keep the fish fresh, but not too solid or too frozen, otherwise it would burn the product.
-"Everything that is done inside the dock, the stage, and the handling areas is our responsibility, the responsibility of the port of Vilanova; but once it's out, it's gone," says Jaume Carnicer, who started on the family boat at sixteen and took over as skipper in 2016.
-I ask him about the few crates of sardines.
-"Here in the port of Vilanova, up to 8,000 boxes were sold, but now there are very few, and it shouldn't be because of the time of year; we're in the prime months for sardines."
+They make it with exactly the necessary strength to keep the fish, but not too solid or too frozen, otherwise it would burn the product.
+He has been on the family boat for sixteen years, and took over as skipper in 2016.
+I ask him about the few boxes of sardines I've seen today.

 Times have changed; sardines are sold for more than anchovies; and lately they're small, very small, because they have difficulty feeding; they have small mouths, says the head skipper.
 There are about fifty boats in the port of Vilanova, and others are moored because there are no fishermen.
 In Sitges, in the summer, there's only one, and if it enters the port by vehicle, instead of by boat, then it will be the last one at the auction.
 If fishermen enter the port of Vilanova by boat, they take numbers like any other boat that has stopped.
 "We had to set rules because everyone wants to be treated equally, and we believe that's the way to achieve that," says Carnicer.